Financial aid for graduate study

 - US citizens: Mid-December (encouraged; applications will be accepted after this date)

-- To be considered for nomination to a University Fellowship, all application materials should be received by mid-December.
+- Our programs begin making Fellowship admissions in early January.
+Thus to be considered for nomination to a University Fellowship, all application materials should be received by mid-December.

 *International applicants: the November "deadline" is strongly suggested, but items received after this date will be added to your application.
 This early submission date is encouraged so that if there is a problem or delay in receiving a document there will be sufficient time to address the issue before nominations are made.